polkadot-developers/polkadot-docs/infrastructure/validators/operational-tasks/how-to-upgrade-validator.md

 ### Session `N`

 1. Start a second node.
 Once it is synced, use the `--validator` flag.
-This is now "Validator B."
+This is now "Validator B"
 2. Generate Session keys for **Validator B**
 3. Submit a `set_key` extrinsic from your staking proxy with the session key generated from **Validator B**